A NSW Government website

 We’re working to make NSW the easiest place to own and operate an electric vehicle (EV) in Australia, with a $149 million investment to develop a world-class fast charging network across the state.

-As a key action under the NSW Electric Vehicle Strategy, this investment will support and encourage growth of the EV market by:
+As a key action under the NSW Electric Vehicle Strategy, investment in fast charging stations will stimulate the growth of the EV market by:

 • overcoming range anxiety through the development of a broad, visible and accessible fast charging network across NSW